xqux/diacpp/README.md

 ### Pseorend
 #### Remarks
 - Text must be provided in UTF-8 format;
+- Text supports ligatures;
-- If the text doesn't fit on the diagram, it tries to display "···" or nothing;
+- If the text doesn't fit on the diagram, it tries to display '···' or nothing (hover over object to see the text);
 - There is a limit on the number of branches (2);
-- It's possible to set the size of the figures and the length of the relations through CMake. see...
+- It's possible to set the size of the figures and the length of the relations ~~through CMake~~.

 #### Messages
 - 🚫 Too Many Branches;
 - ⚠️ Non-Fitting Text.

 ## Logging
-All statuses (errors, warnings, successes) are automatically added to the report.log file.
+All statuses (errors, warnings, successes) are automatically added to the ~~report.log~~ file.